geyang/dotvar/README.md

 A simple Python module to load environment variables from a `.env` file with robust interpolation support.

-## Rationale

-Managing environment variables through a `.env` file streamlines application configuration.

-### The Problem with `python-dotenv`
+### The Problems with `python-dotenv`

-While `python-dotenv` is a popular choice for loading environment variables, it has a notable limitation: **it does not support variable interpolation**.
-This means that environment variables cannot reference other variables within the `.env` file, leading to redundancies and increased potential for errors.
+The De facto `python-dotenv` loads environment variables, but it has two limitations: First, it does not support `auto_load` upon import.
+Two, **it does not support variable interpolation** within the `.env` file.
+This means that environment variables cannot reference other variables within the `.env` file, leading to increased potential for errors.

 For example, the `CACHE_DIR` variable in the following `.env` file would not automatically resolve to `$HOME/.cache/myapp`.
 In fact, your app will create a `$HOME` directory.